Introduction to Architecture

 - Social Equity: Thoughtful urban planning and public architecture can foster community, inclusivity, and accessibility.
 Well-designed public parks, plazas, and transit systems connect people, while poor design can exacerbate social divides.

-Form, Texture, and Light
+The Elements of Space: Form, Texture, and Light

 Beyond structure and function, architecture is deeply rooted in how spaces are perceived.
 The primary tools an architect uses to shape this perception are form, texture, and light.